 Based on the 10 types of adverse childhood experiences they measured, the ACE Study researchers developed an easy 10-question survey for people to calculate their own ACE score.

-The first version of ACE Quiz was released for Android phones and tablets, and Kindle Fire this week. iPhone and iPad users will have to wait a few months.
-(In the meantime, check out Got Your ACE Score? for the web-based version).
+The first version of ACE Quiz was released for Android phones and tablets, and Kindle Fire this week.

 The seed for the app was planted about a year ago, when Simone Fary, the organization’s instructional design and technology specialist, heard about the ACE Study.
 “It was a light-bulb moment,” she says.
 “It made so much sense.
 We’ve always known that people with substance abuse problems often faces many other challenges, but this proved it scientifically.”